Parametric Instabilities of Correlated Quantum Matter: Collective modes: derivation and characterization

 The off diagonal parts of the matrix $\delta{\cal \tilde{H}}_{\bf Q}$ directly encode the parametric terms induced by the perturbation.
 Given this anomalous perturbation, let us examine what is the residual Bogoliubov transformation that diagonalizes the full \textit{perturbed} Hamiltonian.
 It is given by

 Notice that in the $\lambda=0$ the residual transformation is the trivial identity.

 Clearly, the off-diagonal component $\delta{\cal Z}_{\bf Q}$ in the perturbed Hamiltonian is finite iff $V_{\bf Q}$ is non-zero.
-In the limit of small perturbations $\lambda\to 0$, the parametric susceptibility and the residual transformation are proportional to one another,
+In the small perturbations limit $\lambda\to 0$, the parametric susceptibility and the residual transformation are directly related to one another.
+For a purely off-diagonal $\delta\Lambda_{\bf Q}$, a perturbative calculation yields

 where $\|\cdot\|$ is the Frobenius norm.